VL14/python-api-challenge/README.md

 # python-api-challenge
-Python API Challenge for CWRU Data Analytics Bootcamp

-WeatherPy:
+## WeatherPy:
 Python code is written to randomly select 500+ cities around the world using the CityPy API.
 The OpenWeatherMap API is used to look up the weather characteristics for each selected city.
 Scatter plots are created for all cities in the dataset to compare:

-  -Temperature vs Latitude
+- Temperature vs Latitude

-  -Humidity vs Latitude
+- Humidity vs Latitude

-  -Cloudiness vs Latitude
+- Cloudiness vs Latitude

-  -Wind Speed vs Latitude
+- Wind Speed vs Latitude

-VacationPy:
+## VacationPy:
 The purpose of this Python code is to narrow down the list of world cities from WeatherPy using specific weather characteristics wanted for a vacation (i.e. temperature, humidity, wind speed).
 A heat map is created showing the amount of humidity for all cities selected in WeatherPy.